BrickSchema/brick-bacnet/README.md

 - This code has been tested on Ubuntu.
 It may work for other OSes without guarantee.
 - This tool assumes BACnet/IP protocol though it can potentially work with BACnet/MSTP.
 Please let the maintainers know if you need to use this for BACnet/MSTP.
 - You need a machine that can communicate with the BACnet devices in the BACnet network.
 It's oftens implemented as a subnet.
+    - If you need to continously post the data to an endpoint like Brick Server, your machine should be able to reach the endpoint as well.

 # Installation
 ## Install necessary packages